flytxtds/Internship-2022/README.md

 **Application Process**
 1. Interested candidates should choose <ins>**one**</ins> problem from the above list of problems and prepare a <ins>**1 page**</ins> proposal describing their approach and key milestones.
 Please note that the proposal should clearly state how <ins>**you**</ins> would approach the problem and the <ins>**corresponding work breakdown structure along with a timeline.**</ins> **Proposals exceeding 1 page and/or which are very generic will not be considered.**
+2. You can submit your proposal, latest resume and other relevant details using this form till March 31st 2022: [Apply Now](https://forms.gle/E3S7ruQJzNRgYatD6)